programarivm/jordi-csv/README.md

     Product Code,Product Name,Product Description,Stock,Cost in GBP,Discontinued
     P0017,CPU,Processing power, ideal for multimedia,4,4.22

-Then, append the fixed CSV rows to the `foobar` table:
+Then, append the fixed CSV rows to the `foobar` table by using the `a` mode:

     php example-01.php stock-fixed-errors.csv foobar a